GSCrawley/string-lib/README.md

 ## Challenge 5 kabobCase() -
 Removes extra spaces and replaces spaces with the hyphen "-", and makes all characters lowercase.
 Example: " Hello world " -> "hello-world" Advanced: Remove special characters from the string.
 For example: "Hello World!" -> "hello-world" (notice the ! is removed)
 Strategies: You need to remove all of the white space follow the challenge above.
-If you use str.split() you shopuld have an array of strings you use str.toLowerCase() and array.join() with a '-'.
+If you use str.split() you should have an array of strings you use str.toLowerCase() and array.join() with a '-'.
 Advanced use str.replace() to remove special characters (~!@#$% etc.) from the string before joining.
 ## Challenge 6 snakeCase() -
 Removes extra space and replaces spaces with an underscore "_", and makes all characters lowercase.
 Example: " what the heck " -> "what_the_heck"
 Strategies: Follow the kabobcase() example above and use the '_' in place of '-'.